uname-yang/Slides/README.md

 ### Images
 * Read only template used to create containers
-* Buuilt by you or other Docker users
+* Built by you or other Docker users
 * Stored in  the Docker Hub or your local Registry

 ---